 On this page, you can find information about my research and teaching activities.
-I also have a (rather amusingly outdated) personal website.
+I also have a (rather information-sparse) personal website.

 I also curate our database of inter-process communication performance (IPC) measurements, and run the NetOS group's weekly operating systems reading group, in which we read both seminal papers from the past and modern publications in the general area of OS research.

-In the distant past, I did my undergraduate dissertation in Computer Vision, investigating interactive 3D structure-from-motion.
-More information about it can be found on the Proteus project page.
+Once upton a time, I wrote my undergraduate dissertation in Computer Vision, investigating interactive 3D structure-from-motion.

 - New wine in old skins: the case for distributed operating systems